AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 >[!IMPORTANT]
 >
 >The latest changes to Adobe Experience Platform have updated the usage of the `OR` and `AND` logical operators between events.
 These updates will not affect existing segments.
 However, all subsequent updates to existing segments and new segment creations will be affected by these changes.
-Please read the [OR and AND logical operators update](./segment-refactoring.md) for more information.
+Please read the [time constants update](./segment-refactoring.md) for more information.

 ### Adding audiences